Aladdin (1992 Disney film): Music

-Aladdin was the third—after The Little Mermaid and Beauty and the Beast—and final Disney film that Alan Menken and Howard Ashman had collaborated on, with Tim Rice as lyricist after Ashman had died in March 1991.
+Aladdin was the third—after The Little Mermaid and Beauty and the Beast—and final Disney film that Alan Menken and Howard Ashman had collaborated on, with Tim Rice (who later wrote the songs for the studio's next film The Lion King) as lyricist after Ashman had died in March 1991.
 Although fourteen songs were written for Aladdin, only seven are featured in the film, three by Ashman and four by Rice.
 Menken, Ashman and Rice were praised for creating a soundtrack that is "consistently good, rivaling the best of Disney's other animated musicals from the '90s".

 The Special Edition soundtrack released in 2004 included four songs in early animation tests and a music video of one, "Proud of Your Boy", performed by Clay Aiken, which also appears on the album, Disneymania 3.
 The pop duo version of the song, "A Whole New World", performed by Peabo Bryson and Regina Belle, which plays over the end credits, is, as of 2024, the only Disney song to win a Grammy Award for Song of the Year.